Shashank-V-H/Lab_contents/README.md

-# Don't clone the above contents.
+# Don't clone the above contents, They are for experimental purpose.